Objectives, Grading and Class Participation

 Presenting in TiMM

 Below is an outline of how to approach a TiMM presentation.
 You and the other member(s) of your group should plan to meet as a group with your preceptor twice, the first time at least two weeks before the presentation.
+It is your responsibility to contact the preceptor to find times to meet.
 Although each member of the group is responsible for covering a specific part of the topic, you should work as a team: the best sessions come from groups that coordinate their presentations.
 It is critical that the components be well integrated and teams should strive to avoid redundancy in the presentations.
 Since time is limited, each group should have a well-organized plan for presentation in order to maximize their ability to effectively convey the major discussion points.
 Once you have a presentation prepared, try to practice it a few times with your partners and (even better) in front of colleagues who are unfamiliar with the material.
-The goal of your presentation is to stimulate discussion on the part of your colleagues, who will all have read and thought about the assigned papers.
-You should pose questions directly to the class to stimulate discussion.
-In addition, most students in past years have found it helpful to include slides that highlight important questions and discussion points.
-Providing the information on this slide to your classmates by email before the class can be a great way to stimulate their thinking even before class meets.
+The goal of your presentation is to stimulate discussion on the part of your colleagues, who will all have read and thought about the assigned paper and will be coming up with their own questions (below).
+You should also pose questions directly to the class in a manner than can stimulate discussion.

 Clinical Background: Plan for 15 minutes